JosTorre/JosTorre.github.io/content/projects/quanTurm.md

 ### Intro

 With the recent invention of quantum computers and their computing capacities, many posibilities for development arise as well as threats if their power were to be used for evil purposes.
-Yet if the possibility of quantum attacks on classic computers and encryption is not been normalized, the idea of *'hack today, crack tomorrow'*, makes it necessary to start developing post-quantum resistant systems.
+Yet if the possibility of quantum attacks on classic computers and encryption has not been normalized, the idea of *'hack today, crack tomorrow'*, makes it necessary to start developing post-quantum resistant systems.

 One of the most meaningful digital inventions in the last years is Blockchain.
 Based on the Bitcoin paper a new almost immutable decentralized data structure was proposed.
 Nevertheless, there are some flows in its design that make it not be very scalable and performant plus the possibility of making attacks over it with a strong computational power.